North Fork Swan River: Native CutThroat Preservation

 - Restore and maintain a self-sustaining native trout fishery and create habitat for a diversity of native wildlife.

-Click the link to learn more about non-native fish exclusion structures.
 For Swan River Restoration Project plans and photos, go to: Summit County Swan River Restoration Project Page |

 Page header photo courtesy of Zach Mahone.